openvinotoolkit/open_model_zoo/tools/downloader/README.md

 were originally in that format are ignored.
 Models in PyTorch and Caffe2 formats will be converted in ONNX format first.

+The `--all` option can be replaced with other filter options to convert only a subset of models.
+See the "Shared options" section.

 The current directory must be the root of a download tree created by the model downloader.
 To specify a different download tree path, use the `-d`/`--download_dir`
 option: